textaDNA/Jacquard/README.md

 For more information on how the code itself operates, you can read the original Goldman et al., article (https://www.nature.com/articles/nature11875).

 # Instructions
-The first step is to install file2dna using pip:
+The first step is to install txotxdna using pip:

 ```powershell
 pip install https://github.com/textaDNA/Jacquard.git